 Masterclass Global Supply Chain & Logistics

 The Masterclass Global Supply Chain & Logistics involves a series of classes focusing on important and emerging topics within Supply Chain Management and Logistics.
 The program is supported by several international and renowned professors, each recognized specialist in their respective supply chain and logistics domain.
-It is endorsed by the European Supply Chain Forum (ESCF), Eindhoven University of Technology (TU/e), and the Antwerp Management School (AMS).
+It is endorsed by the European Supply Chain Forum (ESCF) (hosted by the Eindhoven University of Technology), and the Antwerp Management School (AMS).
 The successful completion of this program gives you a certificate in Global Supply Chain & Logistics from these endorsers.

 This program is targeted to the broad variety of people involved with supply chains and logistics (e.g. analysts, planners, consultants, junior to middle management, etc.).
 The program might be especially interesting for you if you are interested to expedite your career in Supply Chain Management and logistics, and/or are interested in understanding the current supply chain and logistics developments and state-of-the-art, and/or are interested in a better understanding of the key tradeoffs.

 The challenging combination of real-life business cases and the relevant academic knowledge makes this a very interesting and exciting program for your future development in Supply Chain Management and Logistics